MurmurationsNetwork/MurmurationsDocumentation/docs/about/architecture.md

   - All the software we build ourselves is open source under the GPLv3 License
 - Make deployment simple and reliable, and scalable
   - We use [Kubernetes](https://kubernetes.io/) to build and manage our production and test environments
-  - We have a continuous deployment pipeline for our test environment with automated end-to-end tests that are run for every PR and commit to our staging branch
+  - We have a continuous deployment pipeline for our test environment with automated end-to-end tests that are run for every PR and commit to our `test` branch
   - We leverage frontend deployment tools like [Vercel](https://vercel.com/) to quickly deploy user-facing apps